tnebooks/10th-science/questions/science/reproduction-in-plants-and-animals/plants.md

 ---
 choices:
-  - the flowers produce enormous amount of pollen grains.
+  - "the flowers produce enormous amount of pollen grains."
-  - the stigmas are larger and protruding.
+  - "the stigmas are larger and protruding."
-  - pollen grains are small and dry.
+  - "pollen grains are small and dry."
 answers:
-  - the flowers are brightly coloured, have smell and nectar.
+  - "the flowers are brightly coloured, have smell and nectar."
 ---